trackmania-rl/tmrl/README.md

 For the purpose of training this policy, the environment also provides another signal, called the "reward".
 RL is inspired from behaviorism, which relies on the fundamental idea that intelligence is the result of a history of positive and negative stimuli.
-The reward received by the AI at each time-step is a measure of how well it performs.
+The reward received by the agent at each time-step is a measure of how well it performs.

-In order to learn how to drive, the AI tries random actions in response to incoming observations, gets rewarded positively or negatively, and optimizes its policy so that its long-term reward is maximized.
+In order to learn how to drive, the agent tries random actions in response to incoming observations, gets rewarded positively or negatively, and optimizes its policy so that its long-term reward is maximized.

 ### Soft Actor-Critic